I ended up crying out of frustration, but then this happened…. Read on to find out why Disney World made me cry in more ways than one.

-You can read more of my posts touching on special needs parenting, including Sensory Processing Disorder, Dyslexia and ADHD.
+Read more about special needs parenting including Sensory Processing Disorder, Dyslexia and ADHD on Mommy Evolution!

 Welcome to the Sensory Blog Hop — a monthly gathering of posts from sensory bloggers hosted by The Sensory Spectrum and Mommy Evolution.
 Click on the links below to read stories from other bloggers about what it’s like to have Sensory Processing Disorder and to raise a sensory kiddo!